 Outside the building is the silver installation, Braddon Snape’s “Clouds Gathering”, which represents Central Maitland’s relationship with water and the river.

 One of my favourites was this Byzantine wonder that was originally a bank and most recently a department store.
-It would make a great hotel.
+It would make a grand hotel.

 Further along is the Maitland Post Office, designed by James Barnet, the colonial architect responsible for Sydney’s Customs House and the State Library, is another standout.